ibm-cloud-docs/vpc/par-viewing.md

    For example: `version` (string): The API version, in format `YYYY-MM-DD`.

-1. When all variables are initiated, choose one of the following options to do:
+1. When all variables are initiated, choose one of the following actions:

    * View all public address ranges for an account: